Lewiston Housing Authority

-Lewiston Housing Authority is a public housing agency in Lewiston, Maine that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 22nd, 2019, Lewiston Housing Authority has 1 waiting lists that are open now or opening soon.
+Lewiston Housing Authority is a Public Housing Agency in Lewiston, Maine that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of November 13th, 2019, Lewiston Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.